Who We Are

 HistoryHoff-Barthelson Music School was founded in 1944 by Virginia Hoff and Joyce Barthelson, two gifted musicians who believed that music and the skills needed to perform it should be available to everyone.
 Established with a few students in a small Hartsdale home, Hoff-Barthelson grew under their skilled direction into a sizeable institution for which they and the Board of Trustees purchased and renovated the Scarsdale Inn in 1970-1971.
 The vibrant legacy of Hoff and Barthelson was nurtured under Mary Helton, from 1972-1999, and Joan Behrens Bergman, from 1999-2016, whose skilled guidance enabled the institution to develop into a major educational and cultural center.

-Under Joan Behrens Bergman, the School has supplemented its studio teaching space with an adjacent annex, Helton House, increased student enrollment, and added significantly to its distinguished faculty, comprehensive programming and vibrant curriculum.
+Under Joan Behrens Bergman, the School supplemented its studio teaching space with an adjacent annex, Helton House, increased student enrollment, and added significantly to its distinguished faculty, comprehensive programming and vibrant curriculum.
 A Music Technology Lab was created that is unique to community music schools in Westchester County.
 The Music School remains committed to the original vision of an institution dedicated to uncompromising standards of music education under its current Executive Director, Ken Cole.